Uncover the Truth: 7 Popular Financial Aid Myths

 With financial aid deadlines fast approaching, there are some misconceptions you want to be aware of.
 Here are seven popular financial aid myths.

 Universities sometimes require you submit the FAFSA to be eligible for any type of financial aid.
-You may or may not qualify for need-based financial aid, but you certainly could be missing out on merit-based aid such as scholarships along with low-interest loans; both can help you pay for your education.
+You may or may not qualify for need-based financial aid, but you certainly could be missing out on merit-based aid such as scholarships, along with low-interest loans; both can help you pay for your education.
 Don’t let doubt keep you from missing out.

 Admission and financial aid are two separate matters.
 While schools may have GPA requirements for incoming freshman, the FAFSA has none.
 The financial aid that is extended to students is based solely on financial need.
-Note that you must reapply each year you’re in school and meet basic criteria to remain eligible.
+However, you must reapply each year you’re in school and meet basic criteria to remain eligible.
 To learn more, visit your school’s website and search for their Satisfactory Academic Progress policy.

 Your parents aren’t going to help pay for school so surely you can exclude them, right?
-For the most part, the answer is no. There are only a few special circumstances which allow you to exclude your parent’s information.
+For the most part, the answer is no. There’s only a few special circumstances which allow you to exclude your parent’s information.
 Be sure to review the Who is Your Parent guide to learn more about whose information you should report.